Click to toggle navigation menu.

 Construction / TradesLower-10% to -20%Limited sensitive data

-Recreation / SportsLow-30% to -38%Minimal digital exposure
+Recreation / NonprofitsLow-20% to -38%Minimal digital exposure

 How Security Controls Affect Your Premium

-This is where the real pricing leverage is — and where most companies either leave money on the table or get caught off guard at renewal.
+This is where the real pricing leverage is, and where most companies either leave money on the table or get caught off guard at renewal.

 ControlPremium ImpactUnderwriter Requirement Level

-Multi-Factor Authentication (MFA) — all users-10% to -20%Non-negotiable baseline
+Multi-Factor Authentication (MFA) on all users-10% to -20%Non-negotiable baseline

 Phishing-Resistant MFA (FIDO2 / number-match)-5% to -10% additionalIncreasingly required in 2026

-Endpoint Detection & Response (EDR)-10% to -15%Required for most policies
+Endpoint Detection and Response (EDR)-10% to -15%Required for most policies

 Immutable / Offline Backups-10% to -15%Required; tested backups preferred

-Privileged Access Management (PAM)-5% to -10%Required for mid-market+
+Privileged Access Management (PAM)-5% to -10%Required for mid-market and above

 Incident Response Plan (tested)-5% to -10%Required; tabletop strongly preferred